CakesnCodes/AI-repo/README.md

-This repository holds my first AI or rule based systems
+This repository holds my first Rule-based systems along with a program to chart their results.
+These are for my Artificial intelligence assessments